Best chorus pedals 2025: top choices for your 'board

 What is chorus?

 This line can be blurry.
 Famously, Andy Summers didn't use a chorus on The Police's Walking On The Moon.
-It's reportedly an EHX Electric Mistress flanger, which explains his recent signature pedal.
+It's reportedly an EHX Electric Mistress flanger, which explains his signature pedal.

 What should I look for in a chorus pedal?

-For our money, the key areas you should look at when buying a chorus are the range of speed and depth, whether it's digital or not, and whether it's stereo.
+The key areas you should look at when buying a chorus are the range of speed and depth, whether it's digital or not, and whether it's stereo.

 What's the difference between analog and digital chorus pedals?